-This heirloom variety is a superb frying pepper that was brought from Italy years ago.
-The 4-inch fruit turns brilliant-red and starts producing early — flavorful and sweet.
-Great fried or fresh, a true Italian variety that seems to have been widely grown in the Chicago area.
+This heirloom variety is a superb frying pepper that was brought over from Italy years ago.
+The 4-inch fruit turns brilliant-red and starts producing early — flavorful and sweet!
+Melrose is great fried or fresh, a true Italian variety that seems to have been widely grown in the Chicago area.
 (70-90 days from transplant)

 Each packet contains approximately 25 seeds.